- Premium features included

 HubSpot is a different beast entirely.
 It’s a full CRM plus marketing platform with lead scoring, behavior tracking, and separate hubs for sales, marketing, and service.
 Everything feeds into this central system that’s admittedly complex but incredibly thorough.

-Small teams and nonprofits who just need email and event tools will find Constant Contact more manageable.
+Small teams and nonprofits that need email and event tools will find Constant Contact more manageable.
 But if you need a proper CRM with cross-team workflows and sophisticated segmentation, HubSpot makes more sense despite the learning curve.

 Constant Contact vs. ActiveCampaign